MrJoelKelly/FlexSort/README.md

 # jQuery FlexSort

-A basic jQuery plugin to sort tables created using CSS flexbox.
+A jQuery plugin to sort tables created using CSS flexbox.

 ## Requirements